xyproto/zsnes/README.md

 * Supporting modern Linux distros (and FreeBSD, if possible) is a goal.
 * To be like an LTS release of ZSNES is a goal.
 * Porting ZSNES to SDL2 is a long term goal.
-* To add back a more secure version of the net-play code (is a long term goal).
+* Adding back a more secure version of the net-play code is a long term goal.

 Pull requests that fixes inaccuracies with the emulation are welcome, as well as pull requests for regular bugs.